 According to the Haleakala National Park website, however, sunset might be an even better time to experience celestial phenomena from the volcano.
 Not only are Haleakala's sunsets as spectacular as its sunrises, once the sun goes down, stargazers will be dazzled by the sight of the Milky Way from the top of a volcano.

 Whether you're huddling on top of Haleakala staring at fist-sized stars, biking down a volcano, ziplining through the trees, checking out a birds-eye view of Kilauea from a helicopter or getting up close and personal with molten lava at Hawaii Volcanoes National Park, there are plenty of volcano adventures to be had all over the Hawaiian islands.
 Want more Hawaiian volcano hana ho'opīhoihoi (adventure)?
-We wrap up with related articles and more great links on the next page.
+We wrap up with related articles and more great links below.